Wagonteamster Book Order Click Here

 Please Read my Guestbook

 www.leehorselogger.com Lee (the horselogger) is a long time wagon traveler in the United States.
-The site is very good and chronicles Lee’s travels from Montana to Boston in 2006/2007, and his current travels to California.
+The site chronicles Lee’s travels from Montana to Boston in 2006/2007, his travels to California; and now back to the east coast.
 Lee’s wagon is pulled by three Suffolk Punch horses.
-As of September of 2009, Lee was on the road and traveling in Montana.
+As of 4/12 he was in Western Oklahoma.
+Use the guestbook or facebook to track his travels.

 www.thelongridersguild.com describes and has links to several other wagon travellers.